-1. Use the label to find the middle of your baby sling.
+1. Use the label to find the middle of your wrap.
 Place it on your tummy with the two ends of the wrap around your waist and behind you.
 It forms a belt where you will slide the baby.

-2. Bring the right end of the wrap around behind you back and over your left shoulder.
+2. Bring the right end of the wrap around behind your back and over your left shoulder.

 3a.
 Do the same thing on the other side.
 The wraparound sling forms a cross on your back.
 Make sure the fabric is evenly spread out and not twisted.
 This is the basic tying position.